5g-ucl-idrbt/5G-ovs-slicing/README.md

 ## To verify that network slicing is working
 Run simple python server on server.
-NOTE: Always run the python server on the port 9999 (according to the RYU code)
+NOTE: Always run the python server on the port 9999 (according to the RYU code).
 ```
 python -m http.server 9999
 ```